petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 foo <! { Count = 5; Max = 11 } // Won't be handled
 foo <! { Count = 3; Max = 11 } // Will be handled, prints "Valid Foo: {Count = 3;  Max = 11;}"
 ```
-#### *Much better*.

-So, what's the secret sauce that helped us simplify and clean up all of that pattern matching code from earlier?

-### The secret sauce of `ReceiveActor`
-The secret sauce that cleans up all that pattern matching code is **the `Receive<'T>` handler**.

-A `ReceiveActor` lets you easily add a layer of strongly typed, compile-time pattern matching to your actors.
+As you can see, a `ReceiveActor` lets you easily add a layer of strongly typed, compile-time pattern matching to your actors via the **the `Receive<'T>` handler**.
-You can match messages easily based on their type, and then use typed **predicates** to perform additional checks or validations and decide whether or not your actor can handle a specific message.
+You can easily match messages based on their type, and then use typed **predicates** to perform additional checks or validations and decide whether or not your actor can handle a specific message.

 #### Are there different kinds of `Receive<'T>` handlers?
 Yes, there are.
 Here are the different ways to use a `Receive<'T>` handler: